masterofcontroversy/Tutorials/Buildfiles/Part2 Graphics.md

 ### Insertion

-Before you can insert spell animations, you'll need [Circle's Spell Animation Creator (Or CSA)](https://feuniverse.us/t/fe6-7-8-circles-spell-animation-creator-updated-to-v1-1/1946).
+Before you can insert spell animations, you'll need [Circles' Spell Animation Creator (Or CSA)](https://feuniverse.us/t/fe6-7-8-circles-spell-animation-creator-updated-to-v1-1/1946).

 Once you have it extracted and in your buildfile, don't forget to `#include` the `Master Spell Animation Installer.event` file.

 Included is a `readme.txt` file with instructions on use.
 Even though it's there, I'll walk through the process.
-`CSA_Creator.exe` must have the `grit` folder and the spell animation script and frames in the same directory to work.
+`CSA_Creator.exe` be in the same directory as the `grit` folder and the spell animation script and frames to work.
 With this in mind, it might be a good idea to make a copy of `CSA_Creator.exe` and the `grit` folder, and place them in a separate folder for easier copying.

 You'll need a spell animation script and frames to run CSA on.
 You can get these from the [Fire Emblem Resource Repository](https://github.com/Klokinator/FE-Repo).